coderaiser/putout/docs/the-book-of-ast.md

 "Sure!", purred crocodile, "Now `owl` is a `key` of **ObjectProperty** of **ObjectExpression** in the first line, and second line have **ObjectPattern**."

 "That's so simple!", Owl said, "Thank you so much 🐊Putout!
-These notations can be confusing, but you always know how to unravel this tangle"!
+These notations can be confusing, but you always know how to unravel this tangle 🧶"!

 "Always welcome!", 🐊Putout said, merrily waving his tail.